Azure/azqr/README.md

 * Reader over Subscription or Management Group scope

+### Cloud Configuration

+**Azure Quick Review (azqr)** supports scanning resources in different Azure cloud environments including Azure Public Cloud, Azure Government, Azure China, and custom cloud configurations.

+You can configure the target cloud using environment variables such as `AZURE_CLOUD`, `AZURE_AUTHORITY_HOST`, `AZURE_RESOURCE_MANAGER_ENDPOINT`, and `AZURE_RESOURCE_MANAGER_AUDIENCE`.

+> For detailed cloud configuration options and examples, see the [Usage section](https://azure.github.io/azqr/docs/usage/) in the documentation.

 ### Running the Scan

 To scan all resources in all subscription run: